Syncroness-Inc/qt_device_creation/README.md

     exit
     ```

-10. You need to flash the device you wish to deploy QT applications to.
+10. You need to flash the device you wish to deploy Qt applications to.
 Flashing instructions can vary between devices so consult the flashing instructions for your piece of hardware.
 You can find the image to be flashed at  `<docker file directory>/build-<your machine>/tmp/deploy/images/<your machine>`.

 11. You should find the `<docker file directory>/build-<your machine>/tmp/sdk/b2qt-x86_64-meta-toolchain-b2qt-embedded-qt5-sdk-<your machine>.sh` file.
 This is a self contained script that will install any dependencies for cross platform development.
 Move this file to the repo where developers are going to be working on the GUI application.

 # Installation Instructions
 These instructions are are to be followed by all developers working on the GUI application on their linux development environment.
 They are intended to get developers to be able to use the cross platform tools that were created and push changes to the development machine.

 1. Run the `b2qt-x86_64-meta-toolchain-b2qt-embedded-qt5-sdk-<your machine>.sh` script.
-Note, the script will ask you to specify a directory where to install the cross platform tools, it is suggested to create a tools directory contained within the repo where the GUI application will be developed and add the tools directory to the `.gitignore`.
+Note, the script will ask you to specify a directory where to install the cross platform tools.
+It is suggested to create a tools directory contained within the repo where the GUI application will be developed and add the tools directory to the `.gitignore`.
 This way you don't forget to uninstall the tools once you are done with the project.

 2. Create a Qt kit by navigating to where the cross platform tools were installed and run the following script.
     ```bash
     sudo ./configure-qtcreator.sh --qtcreator <your qt creator path>
     ```
-    A kit to cross compile the device should now appear within QT creater.
+    A kit to cross compile the device should now appear within Qt creater.

 3. Refer to the following instructions to add the device within Qt creator so you can copy files and ssh into the target device.